-The appeal was heard in Council Chambers, City Hall, in the City of Saskatoon on July 26, 2019.
+The appeal was heard in Committee Room E, City Hall, in the City of Saskatoon on May 21, 2019 and continued on May 22, 2019, in Committee Room E and July 25, 2019 in Council Chambers, City Hall.

-This is an appeal of the assessment of commercial properties in the City of Saskatoon.
+This is an appeal of the assessment of a commercial property in the City of Saskatoon.
 In this decision, we refer to the Board of Revision Panel as "the Board" or "the Panel", to The Cities Act as The Act, and to the Saskatchewan Assessment Management Agency Assessment Manual as "the Manual" and the Saskatchewan Assessment Management Agency Market Value Handbook as "the Handbook".